pulp-platform/snitch/docs/ug/documentation.md

 ## Re-generate Documentation

-Unfortunately there isn't a good Python tool that generates schema to markdown documents, hence, we rely on `adobe/jsonschema2md` which requires `node` and `npm`.
+Unfortunately, there isn't a good Python tool that generates schema to markdown documents, hence, we rely on `adobe/jsonschema2md` which requires `node` and `npm`.
 To re-generate the documentation execute (in the repository root):